How To: Painting Successfully with Spray Cans

-Having your project professionally painted will usually see great results, but its not always in the budget, and not always practical for projects especially recreational vehicles like bikes, trikes & snowmobiles.
+Having your project professionally painted will realize great results, but it's not always in the budget.
+Sometimes a professional job is not practical for budget builds of recreational vehicles like bikes, trikes & snowmobiles.

-Professionally painted or not, proper preparation of the piece is critical to achieving a good result.
-For example, when using body filler you have to take the extra time to work the filler, sand and repeat before painting.
-When applying enamel rust paint over old paint or rust, scraping, sanding and clearing the surface of all loose paint and rust, then cleaning with a degreaser is very important.
-When refinishing a snowmobile hood or bike gas tank, once body work is done the surface needs to be blown clean of dust, wiped down with tack cloth and cleaned of all grease & fingerprints.
+Professionally painted or not, proper preparation of the part is critical to achieving a good result.
+For example, when using body filler you have to take the extra time to work the filler, sand and repeat before priming.

 For Project Invader I had some minor body work to complete before painting the hood to fill in a few dings and scratches.
 All of the sanding was done by hand with sandpaper attached to a long block.
-A light mist of flat black paint acted as a guide to mark where additional filler was needed to level the surface, and final sanding was completed with 600 grit paper.
-Lastly the entire surface was wiped down with degreaser and a tack rag to remove any contaminates and dust.
+Primer was laid down first, lightly sanded, tacked and the first (main) color coats laid down.

 I always apply paint in light coats until a nice uniform color is achieved.
 Lightly sanding between each coat removes dust that settles while drying.
 Primer comes first, followed by color finishing with clear.
 I usually wait 15 minutes between coats, but I let it dry overnight when switching to Color, and to Clear coats.
 The end result of project invader was a relatively cheap, durable, clean paint job.